toughpixels/asher/content/home/press/_index.md

 weight = 45
 menu = "main"
 layout = "alternategrid"
+header = "Here are some nice things people have said about me and my work:"
 +++

 “PERLMAN IS MEDDLING IN GOD’S DOMAIN.” {{<  attribute "Patton Oswalt" >}}

 “My favorite cartoonist." {{<  attribute "Bowen Yang" >}}